mennooo/apex-modular-js/README.md

 gulp-tasks/deploy.js
 gulp-tasks/scripts.js
 ```
 I had to tweak the Browserify task in Gulp a little bit because Browserify normally normally creates one big bundle where all functions are only accessible within the file.
-In APEX we need to access the modules from dynamic actions and other external JavaScript files, so I've attached the modules and widgets to a global namespace called kscope.
+In APEX we need to access the modules from dynamic actions and other external JavaScript files, so I've attached the modules and widgets to a global namespace called `kscope`.